deepesdl/deepesdl-doc/docs/datasets/datastores.md

 bandwidth limitation by CDS performance may impair when used by several people simultaneously.

-Initializing the xcube datastore for C3S:
+Initializing the xcube data store for C3S:

 ```python
 from xcube.core.store import new_data_store